guitarmind/tesseract-web-service/README.md

 An implementation of RESTful web service for tesseract-OCR.
 The HTTP server is implemented using tornado.

 As of tesseract-ocr version 3.02.02, it provides a <a href="https://code.google.com/p/tesseract-ocr/wiki/APIExample" target="_blank">C-API</a>.
-Now while calling the "Fetch Image From URL" API, all operations are done in memory for better performance.
+Now while calling the "Fetch Image From URL" API, operations are done in memory for better performance.
 No file I/O is required.
-The python implementation of C API wrapper can be found in [**tesseractcapi.py**](https://github.com/guitarmind/tesseract-web-service/blob/master/tesseractcapi.py)
+The python implementation of C API wrapper can be found in [**tesseractcapi.py**](https://github.com/guitarmind/tesseract-web-service/blob/master/tesseractcapi.py).
+Bulk processing is planned to the future version.

 ####Support two APIs with GET and POST